temporalio/edu-interacting-with-workflows-typescript-code/exercises/async-activity-completion/README.md

 ## Part A: Retrieve the task token

 1. In the `activities.ts` file, extract the task token, which is unique identifier for the Activity Task Execution.
+This can be done like so: `const token = activityInfo().taskToken`.
 2. Replace line 9 with your `taskToken` variable.

 ## Part B: Schedule your Activity to Run Asynchronously